StroboBrain/FDS/Ex07/README.md

     return q1 - q2
     print(’Differencing attack result:’, differencing_attack())
 ```
-This attack is removing one persons age and therefore our sensitivity is zero to age_max which is 103.This is maximum impact we can achieve, when removing one entry from the dataset.
+This attack is removing one persons age and therefore our sensitivity is zero to age_max which is 103.This is maximum impact we can achieve, when removing one entry from this dataset.